CartoDB/cartodb-postgresql/doc/CDB_SyncTable.md

 Both tables must have a consistent `cartodb_id` primary key column which will be used to match the source and destination rows.

-Note that both tables do not necessaryly become identical after the synchronization, since additional columns may have been added to the destination; those columns will not be altered by the synchronization.
+Note that both tables do not necessarily become identical after the synchronization, since additional columns may have been added to the destination; those columns will not be altered by the synchronization.

 In addition some source columns may be skipped by listing them in the optional last argument; such columns